Yamana Gold Inc. (AUY) Shares Down Despite Recent Market Volatility

 Barclays gave a rating of “Equal Weight” to AUY, setting the target price at $5.50 in the report published on January 06th of the previous year.

-During the last 5 trading sessions, AUY rose by +3.32%, which changed the moving average for the period of 200-days by +4.60% in comparison to the 20-day moving average, which settled at $5.55.
-In addition, Yamana Gold Inc. saw 6.49% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AUY fell by -0.34%, which changed the moving average for the period of 200-days by +14.04% in comparison to the 20-day moving average, which settled at $5.60.
+In addition, Yamana Gold Inc. saw 5.41% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AUY